jannis-baum/weBlock/README.md

 #### Quick start with example

-Run `source server/activate`, then `server/scrape-postive -t && server/scrape-negative -c && server/run-backend` and use the client as described above when scripts are ready (i.e. the prompt
+Run `source server/activate`, then `server/scrape-postive -t && server/scrape-negative && server/run-backend` and use the client as described above when scripts are ready (i.e. the prompt

 ```
 setup done, waiting for connection